A – Arts Council England (ACE)

 D – DVDs go Digital

-Bridgwater Guy Fawkes Carnival Committee has launched a new online digital service where carnival lovers can rent, buy and watch official Bridgwater Carnival processions from yesteryear.
+Bridgwater Guy Fawkes Carnival Committee has launched an online digital service where carnival lovers can rent, purchase and watch official Bridgwater Carnival processions from yesteryear.
 Using Vimeo, an online video streaming service, past carnival processions can be accessed and downloaded for a small charge to any viewing device that can access the internet (PC, mobile phone, iPad, TV, etc).
-Carnival processions from 1982 to 2019 are now available.
+Carnival processions from 1982 to 2020 are now available.

 E – Economy